-Gas pressure regulators will be set to deliver seven inches (7-inch) Water Column (W.C.) downstream of the meter unless a request for elevated gas pressure is approved (see section below).
+Gas pressure regulators will be set to deliver seven inches (7-inch) Water Column (W.C.) downstream of the meter unless a request for elevated gas pressure is made and approved by VGS (see section 9.4).

 Regulators must be separated from ignition sources, air intakes, and vents to comply with federal regulations.